 We get tattoos for many reasons – a deep love of ink, the mistaken idea it would make you seem cooler or sexier, or just too many drinks on a night out in Thailand.
 The reasons we might want to remove a tattoo are also varied.

-As you’ve grown, the pull to remove the Chinese characters, your star sign, the barbed wire, the Southern Cross on your calf, may strengthen.
+As you’ve grown, the pull to remove the Chinese characters, your star sign, the barbed wire, and the Southern Cross on your calf may strengthen.
 Or perhaps you’re a glutton for pain and want to get rid of an old tattoo so you can put something new over the top.

 No matter the reason, removing a tattoo requires laser tattoo removal.
-The choice within this single removal option is whether to use a renowned dermatology clinic with trained medical staff and state-of-the-art lasers or a small pop-up shop with a former barista at the helm of a former hair removal device.
+The choice within this single removal option is whether to use a dermatology clinic with trained medical staff and state-of-the-art lasers, a small pop-up shop with a laser operator with no medical training.

 Where you get your ink removed should be a carefully considered choice.
 The average inked will usually base the decision on location and price, and while important, those aren’t the only considerations.

 Not all tattoo removals are equal, and who and what removes your ink matters when it comes to duration, pain, expense and results.
-Not all tattoos disappear completely after treatment, typically due to a poorly-trained, inexperienced tattoo removalist who used incorrect settings or a removal device that was not up to the task.
+Not all tattoos disappear completely after treatment; that is just a fact.
+It often takes quite a few treatments to succeed with the removal of a tattoo, and the tattoo’s nature and size play a big part.
+Poorly-trained, inexperienced tattoo removalist who use incorrect settings or a removal device that is not up to the task can make this situation worse and more costly.
 Making you think twice?
 Good.

 Who is qualified for tattoo removal?